by Dr. Lawrence Wilson

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-In fact, canning is a traditional means of preserving food that is still an important method used around the world.
-While fresh food is usually best, and frozen food is also better than canned food in some cases, in other cases canned food is best.
-It is also much better than living on poor quality food from fast food restaurants, for example.
+Canning is a traditional means of preserving food that is still an important method used around the world.
+While fresh food is usually best, eating canned sardines and even canned vegetables is much better than living on poor quality food from fast food restaurants, for example.
 This article discusses which canned foods are best, and which are best avoided.

 ADVANTAGES OF SOME QUALITY CANNED FOODS